operator-framework/rukpak/docs/uploading-bundles.md

-# Binary Bundles
+# Uploading Bundles

 ## Summary

-A Bundle can reference content from a local bundle directory instead of a remote container image or a git repository by using the `binary` source type in the Bundle manifest.
+A Bundle can reference content from an uploaded bundle directory instead of a remote container image or a git repository by using the `upload` source type in the Bundle manifest.
 This enables one to easily source content locally without external repositories/registries.

-The `rukpakctl run` command can be used to create or update a `BundleDeployment` that references a `binary` bundle.
+The `rukpakctl run` command can be used to create or update a `BundleDeployment` that references an `upload` bundle.

-## Running a `binary` bundle
+## Running an `upload` bundle

-To run a `binary` bundle, simply invoke the `rukpakctl run` subcommand with a `BundleDeployment` name and the path to a local directory that contains a bundle.
+To run an `upload` bundle, simply invoke the `rukpakctl run` subcommand with a `BundleDeployment` name and the path to a local directory that contains a bundle.

 ```console